 The Student Counseling Center has many opportunities and events you can participate in.
 If you have ideas or a request for an event or workshop, please contact one of our awesome staff members.

 For any student looking to improve their academic success.

 Topic and date:

-A bi-weekly group led by Director, Eddie Jones, that offers men an opportunity to grow in culture, community and comradarie.
+A bi-weekly group led by Director, Eddie Jones, that offers men an opportunity to grow in culture, community and camaraderie.
 Topics that will be covered are GRIT, Leadership, Academic Success, and Manhood.

 C.O.P.E. with Anxiety

-This 4-week group teaches members how to: Challenge mistaken beliefs, Overcome negative self-talk, Practice relaxation, and Express feelings & build self-esteem.
-This is great for anyone who deals with worry, test anxiety, generalized anxiety, or any other form of anxiety.
+This 4-week group is great for anyone who deals with worry, test anxiety, generalized anxiety or any other form of anxiety.

 QPR (Question.
 Persuade.
 Refer.) is a training for faculty, staff, and students in how to talk to someone who is experiencing mental distress or suicidal thoughts.
 You will be trained in identifying risk factors, suicide warning signs, how to ask about suicide, persuade some towards hope, and how to refer them to appropriate help and resources.
 QPR is not counseling or treatment.
 It is a way to offer hope through positive action and knowledge.
-If you have a group or department who are interested in receiving the free training, please contact Jenny Stephens, the suicide prevention grant coordinator, at 989.964-7078 or firstname.lastname@example.org
+If you have a group or department who are interested in receiving the free training, please contact Eddie Jones, Director, at 989.964.7078 or firstname.lastname@example.org